Pan-African Congress: Event

-Eventually, the Congress took place between February 19 and 21 at the Grand Hotel.
+Eventually, the Congress took place between 19 and 21 February at the Grand Hotel.
 There was greater representation from African countries at the First Pan-African Congress than there had been at the 1900 Pan-African Conference.
-Africa had twelve delegates with three from Liberia.
+Africa had 12 delegates, with three from Liberia.
 There were 21 delegates representing Caribbean countries and 16 delegates from the U.S. Delegates to the Congress were middle-class and moderate.
 Nevertheless, Du Bois was able to create the idea of a Pan African Marxism during the event.

 The first speech of the Congress was by Diagne, who said that assimilated Black people from America, Britain and France "were far more advanced than indigenous and "inherently backwards" Africans.
 In this capacity, he felt that African countries held by Germany should be transferred to a system similar to the colonial system of France.
 This speech touched on concerns Black intellectuals from Europe and America felt in being compared to the stereotypes of African people as primitive.
 It also placed significant value on Black people who had been "civilized" by colonizing powers.
 For Diagne, Germany should give up their colonies not because colonialism was bad, but because German governance was not good.
 After Diagne's speech, Portuguese representative Alfredo Andrade, praised French democracy and its inclusion of Black people in government.
 Other representatives to the Pan-African Congress also praised France for having Black representation in politics and good relations with Black people anecdotally.
 Andrade, Diagne, Gratien Candace, Achille René-Boisneuf, and Joseph Lagrosillière all felt that there was "no room for a diasporan political consciousness because they saw the French Third Republic's empire as the best current opportunity for the realization of black rights within their constituencies."
 Adherence to a "benevolent" nation was seen as a practical approach to helping improve the lives of Black people they represented.

 Liberian delegate, Charles D. B. King, spoke about the importance of developing his country as a free state, emphasizing the importance of a shared African heritage.
 Because of American support, however, Liberia did not want to agitate against the United States.
 Helen Noble Curtis gave a speech called "The Use of African Troops in Europe" which described many racist experiences Black soldiers fighting in WWI encountered in hospitals and other institutions.
 Curtis pleaded for the world to recognize that justice is not separate: it should be the same for all people regardless of skin color.
 Addie Waites Hunton reminded delegates that it was important to include women in the Pan-African proceedings.